digital-asset/daml-finance/docs/source/concepts/settlement.rst

 Route provider
 ==============

-When a transfer requires intermediaries to be involved, the role of the so-called :ref:`Route Provider <type-daml-finance-interface-settlement-routeprovider-routeprovider-53805>` becomes important.
+When a transfer requires intermediaries to be involved, the role of a :ref:`Route Provider <type-daml-finance-interface-settlement-routeprovider-routeprovider-53805>` becomes important.
 Let us assume, for instance, that Alice's EUR holding in the example above is held at Bank A, whereas Bob has a EUR account at Bank B. Bank A and Bank B both have accounts at the